 When trying probiotics or probiotic foods for the first time, it is a good idea to test them out in small amounts.
 People tolerate different foods and probiotic strains differently.

-Low-to-medium impact exercise has anti-inflammatory effects, according to one 2019 review.
-The Physical Activity Guidelines for Americans recommend that adults get at least 2 hours and 30 minutes of moderate intensity exercise per week.
+The Physical Activity Guidelines for Americans recommend that adults get at least 2.5 hours of moderate intensity physical activity per week.

 - water aerobics

 - cycling, slower than 10 miles per hour